UniversalDependencies/docs/_fi-overview/extra.md

-For UD Finnish, relative markers are be mapped to the syntactic role that the relative is playing in the relative clause, such as `nsubj` or `dobj`.
+For UD Finnish, relative markers are be mapped to the syntactic role that the relative is playing in the relative clause, such as `nsubj` or `obj`.
 This information is present in the second annotation layer of the TDT corpus.

 <!-- TODO Annotation of relative clauses is more closely examined in Section [relclauses](#sec-relclauses). -->